Olivira77/OptimizationTheory/README.md

 # Optimization Theory

-> This is the repository for the course Optimization Theory.

-> We are now on the stage 1.0
+> We are now on stage 1.0

 > If you have any questions, please contact me.